False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Threats on End-User Level

 \subsection{Energy Management}

 The traditional power grid has shifted from a current centralized power generation paradigm to a distributed one resulting from the integration of local sustainable power generation systems \cite{6450343}.
 To balance the increasing demand for power, operators are deploying renewable energy sources from different vendors which increases the complexity of power grids \cite{Balezentis_Streimikiene_Mikalauskas_Shen_2021}.
 Such increased complexity increases the distribution systems to severe attacks that may disrupt the operations of the grid.
-In this view, we present the state-of-the-art threats on energy manageme-
+In this view, we present the state-of-the-art threats on energy management within distribution systems on three sub-categories namely: